Extracorporeal radial shockwave therapy originated in Europe and is used by professional athletes around the world.

 The Journal of Orthopaedic Research 2005

 The initial assessment is $130 and that includes your first treatment.
 Treatments thereafter are $100 each.

-At present this service is only being offered at our Brock Street location in Whitby.
-If you have further questions please direct them to 905-666-8270 and one of the physiotherapists will be pleased to speak to you.
+This service is being offered at our Baywood location in Ajax and Brooklin Rehab.
+If you have further questions please direct them to the clinics above and one of the physiotherapists will be pleased to speak to you.